We independently review everything we recommend. When you buy through our links, we may earn a commission. Learn more.

 Contact: +679 672 7297

-If you want to stick close to the famous (and famously volcanic) Namunuca Islands but don’t want to be too far from the mainland, here is your best choice.
-The island is one of the easiest to access; flying in via helicopter from Nadi is how most guests arrive at the high-end Vomo Island Resort.
+For travelers who want to be situated close to the famous (and famously volcanic) Namunuca Islands but don’t want to be too far from the mainland, Vomo is an excellent choice.
+Getting here is part of the charm: via helicopter transfer from Nadi is how most guests opt to arrive.

-Those crystal quartz waters and white sandy beaches are welcoming enough, but the resort has been kitted out with an obvious desire to capture the warmth and hospitality of Fijian culture.
-Soft design defines just about every corner of this resort, which is made up of 28 villas and private residences all with direct beach access.
+As if calm turquoise waters and white sandy beaches weren’t welcoming enough, the resort has also been conceived with the traditional warmth and hospitality of Fijian culture in mind.
+A tranquil aesthetic pervades the majority of the property, which is made up of 28 villas and private residences — all with direct beach access.

-Amenities include a gym, the lush Senikai spa, a kid’s village, restaurants, and a new PADI-certified dive centre.
-Although the most popular amongst guests is the Rock Bar, frequented by celebrities and the well-heeled, overlooking the resort’s own private island, Vomo LaiLai.
+Amenities include a gym, the lush Senikai spa, a kid’s village, two signature restaurants, and new PADI-certified dive centre.

-Other than that, you’ve got all the best water sports Fiji can offer readily available, best experienced after a night in one of those upper hillside villas that offer incredible 180-degree views over the island and ocean.
+Other than that, you’ve got all the best water sports Fiji can offer that are readily available: best experienced after a night in one of the hotel’s upper hillside villas, offering incredible 180-degree views over both land and ocean.

 malolo island resort